To: Sec. Gen. Mr. Antonio Guterres : We demand world leaders be held accountable to insure they

 Why is this important?

-With the recent severe droughts in Sao Paolo, Brazil and California, to mention just a couple, ice caps melting even faster, more mega sized hurricanes (this time hitting the Philippines, again), disappearing coastlines, forest fires in rain forests, i.e. the raging fires in Indonesia and the threat of burning the Leuser Ecosystem in Aceh and North Sumatra for palm oil, the dam breaks which released a poisonous sludge flowing hundreds of kilometres and dumping into the Atlantic Ocean caused by BHP Billiton and Vale Mining Companies in Minas Gerais in Brazil, all of which fall under the Crime of Ecocide, sea level rising, climate patterns in turmoil and another worldwide warmest year on record, the destruction of the worlds’ rain forests is insane!
+With the recent severe droughts in Sao Paolo, Brazil and California, to mention just a couple, ice caps melting even faster, more mega sized hurricanes (hurricane Harvey in Houston, Texas and in India: Andhra Pradesh and the poverty-stricken Bihar and hurricane Maria in Puerto Rico ), disappearing coastlines, forest fires in rain forests, i.e. the raging fires that took place in Indonesia and the threat of burning the Leuser Ecosystem in Aceh and North Sumatra for palm oil, the dam breaks which released a poisonous sludge flowing hundreds of kilometres and dumping into the Atlantic Ocean caused by BHP Billiton and Vale Mining Companies in Minas Gerais in Brazil, all of which fall under the Crime of Ecocide, sea level rising, climate patterns in turmoil and another worldwide warmest year on record, the destruction of the worlds’ rain forests is insane!

 Rain forest destruction is a major factor in climate change that must be addressed and acted upon.
 Forests play a crucial role in the health of our planet in combatting climate change: